Cohort VII, 2023-2025

 Dr. Mejdulene Shomali

-Now Assistant Professor of Gender and Women’s Studies at UMBC
+Now Associate Professor of Gender and Women’s Studies at UMBC

 Gender and Women’s Studies